-To find out more general information on this latest scam as well as others, you can visit the AARP’s Medicare Fraud Watch Network at: https://www.aarp.org/money/scams-fraud/fraud-watch-network/.
+To find out more general information on this latest scam as well as others, you can visit the AARP’s Medicare Fraud Watch Network.
 If you think you may have given your personal or banking information to a scammer, there are some steps you should take:

-If you believe you’re a victim of consumer fraud and would like to make a complaint with the FTC, you can do so here: https://www.ftccomplaintassistant.gov/#crnt&panel1-1.
+If you believe you’re a victim of consumer fraud, you can make a complaint with the FTC.

 If you have any legal questions or concerns, please contact an attorney at Galfand Berger.
 With offices located in Philadelphia, Bethlehem, Lancaster, and Reading, we serve clients throughout Pennsylvania and New Jersey.
 To schedule a consultation, call us at 800-222-8792 or complete our online contact form.